Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên14/06/2023

-On June 14, information from the Internal Political Security Department of Ha Tinh Provincial Police said that this unit has just issued a decision to impose an administrative fine of a total of 15 million VND on two people, Mr. QC (residing in Vu Quang District, Ha Tinh) and Ms. HT (residing in Ha Tinh City) for providing and sharing fabricated information about the attack on the commune headquarters in Dak Lak.
+On June 14, information from the Internal Political Security Department of Ha Tinh Provincial Police said that this unit has just issued a decision to impose an administrative fine of 15 million VND on two people, Mr. QC (residing in Vu Quang District, Ha Tinh) and Ms. HT (residing in Ha Tinh City) for providing and sharing fabricated information about the attack on the commune headquarters in Dak Lak.

 Xử phạt 3 người thông tin bịa đặt vụ tấn công trụ sở xã ở Đắk Lắk - Ảnh 1.